RCOSDP/weko/docs/developersguide/tutorial/develop.rst

 ..
-    This file is part of Invenio.
+    This file is part of WEKO3.
-    Copyright (C) 2017 CERN.
+    Copyright (C) 2017 National Institute of Informatics.

-    Invenio is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+    WEKO3 is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-    Invenio is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    WEKO3 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with Invenio; if not, write to the
+    You should have received a copy of the GNU General Public License along with WEKO3; if not, write to the
     Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307, USA.

-    In applying this license, CERN does not waive the privileges and immunities granted to it by virtue of its status as an Intergovernmental Organization or submit itself to any jurisdiction.
+    In applying this license, National Institute of Informatics does not waive the privileges and immunities granted to it by virtue of its status as an Intergovernmental Organization or submit itself to any jurisdiction.

 Develop a module
 ================

-The goal of this tutorial is to add data to Invenio v3.
+The goal of this tutorial is to add data to WEKO3 v3.
 We'll create a form that inserts the data in the database.
 Also we will touch different part of the development process such as: